-Clinical Anatomy 1 (ANAT1)
+Clinical Anatomy 1 (CA1)

 This course provides an overview of the basic tissues that compose the body as well as the integumentary, nervous, and endocrine systems as they relate to the practice of clinical massage therapy.
-(20 clock hours, all lecture)
+(20 clock hours / 2.0 quarter credits, all lecture)

-Clinical Anatomy 2 (ANAT2)
+Clinical Anatomy 2 (CA2)

 This course provides an overview of the cardiovascular, lymphatic, digestive, urinary, respiratory and reproductive systems as they relate to the practice of clinical massage therapy.
-(20 clock hours, all lecture)
+(20 clock hours / 2.0 quarter credits, all lecture)